uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 #### Implementation step - Register new pay-as-you-go repositories

-After we get all repositories information from the pay-as-you-go instance, for each repository we will need to:
+After we get all repository information from the pay-as-you-go instance, for each repository we will need to:

 ##### Find internal SUSE SCC repository ID